yu-ta-sato/city2graph/docs/source/index.rst

 .. figure:: _static/trav_sum_network_overview.png
    :width: 1000px
-   :alt: A bus transportation network in London
+   :alt: A bus transportation graph in London
    :align: center

-   A bus transportation network between stops in London
+   A travel summary graph of bus transportation between stops in London

 >> For details, see :doc:`examples/gtfs`